UIC-CS484/assignment-2---final-project-repository-team-27/README.md

-# Assignment 2 - still in progress
+# Assignment 2

 The frontend and backend have been implemented completely.
-However, I am yet to use/configure passport.js.

-Note to TA: I am doing my project alone, so it will be great if you can grade my project after grading all team projects.
-Thank you so much for your understanding.
+The application satisfies all requirements.

 ## Backend

-The server has been built using node.js and express.js.
+The server has been built using node.js and express.js and passport.js.
 It has end points right now primarily for signin, signup.

 ### `npm start` starts the server